1932 The So-Called Shot

 The Cubs’ return to the World Series wasn’t prompted solely from a managerial change, but also from the development of two young stars in their first full campaigns.
 Second baseman Billy Herman, 22, led the team with 206 hits, 102 runs and 14 steals while batting .314; and 23-year-old Lon Warneke had the best year of any NL pitcher, leading the league with 22 wins (against just six losses) and a 2.37 ERA.

-Another young promising star in Chicago, shortstop Billy Jurges, had his season curtailed in July when his girlfriend attempted suicide in front of him; saving her, he was shot twice.
+Another young promising star in Chicago, shortstop Billy Jurges, had his season curtailed in July when his girlfriend attempted to kill herself in front of him; saving her, he was shot twice.
 He would recover to return at the end of the season, but in his place, the Cubs picked up Mark Koenig, a former starting member of the 1927 Yankees whose major league career had diminished to a near-end the year before at Detroit.
 In Jurges’ place, Koenig was short of spectacular; he batted .353 with three home runs in 33 games down the stretch, contributions that may have helped send the Cubs over the top.

 With the pennant clinched, the Cubs sat down to vote on shares for the upcoming World Series.
 Needing a unanimous vote of ayes, two players—including Jurges—said nay to a full share for Koenig.
 Instead he was given a half-shareKoenig was luckier than Rogers Hornsby, who received no shares whatsoever from his disgruntled ex-players.
 Hornsby protested to commissioner Kenesaw Mountain Landis to no avail. and six World Series tickets—“one behind every post,” it was said.